2022–23 Utah Utes women's basketball team

 The 2022–23 Utah Utes women's basketball team represented the University of Utah during the 2022–23 NCAA Division I women's basketball season.
-The Utes, led by eighth year head coach Lynne Roberts, played their home games at the Jon M. Huntsman Center and competed as members of the Pac-12 Conference.
+The Utes, led by eight-year head coach Lynne Roberts, played their home games at the Jon M. Huntsman Center and competed as members of the Pac-12 Conference.

 Previous season

 The Utes finished the season with a record of 21–12, and a 8–7 record in Pac-12 play to finish in sixth place.
-They advanced to championship of the Pac-12 women's tournament where they lost to Stanford.
-They received an automatic bid to the NCAA Women's Tournament for the first time since 2011 where they defeated Arkansas in the first round.
+They advanced to championship of the Pac-12 women's tournament, where they lost to Stanford.
+They received an automatic bid to the NCAA Women's Tournament for the first time since 2011, where they defeated Arkansas in the first round.
 This was their first NCAA tournament win since 2009.
 They lost to Texas in the second round.